DavidSantia/tag_api/README.md

 cd run-docker
 ./build.sh
 ```
-This prepares *api-server.tar* to install on a container.
-It then runs `docker-compose -build` to make the database and api-server docker images.
+This prepares *auth-server.tar* and *content-server.tar* to install on containers.
+It then runs `docker-compose -build` to make the database, auth-server and content-server docker images.
 ```sh
 docker-compose up
 ```
-This starts the database and api-server containers.
+This starts the database, nats server, auth-server and content-server containers.

 ## How it works